pachyderm/docs/content/2.4.x/getting-started/local-deploy/docker.md

 ## 4. Verify Installation

-1. Run the following command to check the status of your pods:
+1. In a new terminal, run the following command to check the status of your pods:
     ```s
     kubectl get pods
     ```